parsiya/Octopress-Blog/source/_posts/2014-12-08-pin-adventures-chapter-1-pinsolver-mk1.markdown

 To compile it, we can use the provided makefile.
 In ManualExamples run ``make obj-ia32/myins.so``.
 Note the filename and path.
 If everything works correctly, we will have ``myins.so``.
 Let's copy it to where we want to write our example program.

 ### Crackme 1 - Example C Program
-The progam is quite simple, it checks the first argument against the hardcoded value ``7bc3a60fbf38e98f6fef654afa26d270``.
+The program is quite simple, it checks the first argument against the hardcoded value ``7bc3a60fbf38e98f6fef654afa26d270``.
 We will use this program to test our Pin tool.
 {% codeblock lang:cpp crkme1.c %}
 #include <stdio.h>
 #include <string.h>